- 1 Contributing

 Restore lock state at startup: If you locked the Dynamic items from being updated when you copy text, this locked state will be restored the next time AutoClipX is run.

 Transparency: Set the transparency of the ClipMan interface.

-The formatting options allow you to automatically strip content from copied text such as HTML markup, extra spaces, tab spaces, line feeds and more and, optionally, replace it with something else.
+The formatting options allow you to automatically strip content from copied text such as HTML markup, certain words or phrases, extra horizontal or vertical spaces and more and, optionally, replace the stripped content with something else.
 In addition to the default options, you can also add your own.

 Strip this content from copied text: Use this combination control to select what you want to remove from text that you copy.

 Replace stripped content with this: If you want to replace the content that was stripped with something else, you can select a replacement option from this combination control.
 Replacements will not work unless a stripping option is selected.